 Varragoth will probably find more than a few homes in Commander for the reason that he’s pretty much a budget replacement for Vampiric Tutor.
 Granted you have to attack with him, but he serves his purpose as soon as you can tutor up two cards or more with him.
 Tutors are very good in Commander and repeatable tutors have to be considered in a strategy that would be aggressively pushing with creatures anyway.

 Also, early on Commander players found that Varragoth could make a decent Voltron-style Commander.
 That makes sense, as he can tutor up the best card he can use at any moment when he attacks.
-Here’s one potential Varragoth Voltron Commander deck list here that was submitted to MTG Goldfish.
+He can also be a great political commander, and in that vein, here’s one potential Varragoth Commander deck list here that was submitted to MTG Goldfish.
 Of course, he also works well in Rogue Tribal decks, such as those led by Anowon, the Ruin Thief.

 How would you play Varragoth, Bloodsky Sire?